foliojs/pdfkit/docs/forms.md

 - `borderColor` - Field border color.
 - `fontSize` [_number_] - Sets the font size used in the field appearance string.
   The default, `0`, means auto sizing.
+- `hidden` [_boolean_] - Builds the field starting hidden, instead of the usual default of visible and printable, for a field an interactive action (see `onClick` below) will reveal later.

 Color options accept an array of RGB values, a hex color, or a named CSS color.
 Method-specific options listed below are accepted in addition to these common